 The narrative below builds upon our prior Quarterly Updates.
-FSSA's designated point of contact for the quarterly spending plan submissions is Allison Taylor, the State Medicaid Director.
+In accordance with our December 19th, 2022 correspondence with CMS, we are incorporating in this report our responses to CMS' requests for clarification, which have been previously shared with and reviewed by our CMS liaison.
+FSSA's designated point of contact for the quarterly Spending Plan submissions is Allison Taylor, the State Medicaid Director.